 It’s pretty common knowledge that as we get older, our mental and physical well-being starts to decline.
 Well, it turns out that around the age of 35, our NAD+ levels naturally begin to dissipate, leaving us more susceptible to a plethora of age-related issues – even when we feel at the top of our game.

 NMN and NAD+ are involved in nearly every aspect of our biological processes, from cellular function to blood flow to DNA repair.
-By the time we’re middle-aged, our natural NAD+ stores are only about 50% of what they were in our youth, and it only goes downhill from there.
+By the time we’re middle-aged, when natural NAD+ stores are only about 50% of what they were in our youth, it only goes downhill from there.

 Men and women who have a proactive interest in their health and longevity may want to consider enlisting the help of NMN supplements.
 Addressing problems before they arise is the best way to ensure your quality of life remains as high as possible for as long as possible.

 You may be interested in NMN supplements if you’ve been keeping up with the latest natural health and wellness trends.
-Many enthusiasts, like yourself, are flocking to NMN for the countless benefits that can be gained.
+While “trends” are not the same as evidence-based medicine, many enthusiasts, like yourself, are flocking to NMN for the benefits that can be gained if the science continues to support the initial findings

-While more human trials need to be done to substantiate the advantageous claims associated with NMN, the research behind these supplements is pretty undeniable.
+While more human trials need to be done to substantiate the advantageous claims associated with NMN, the legitimate research behind these supplements is moving forward with encouraging data.
 In addition to the anti-aging benefits, NMN supplements are said to have anti-inflammatory, anti-cancer, and immune-boosting properties.

-Supplementing with NMN and naturally increasing your NAD+ stores can have a positive impact on age-related muscle and organ degradation as well.
+Supplementing with NMN, thereby naturally increasing your NAD+ stores, can have a positive impact on age-related muscle and organ degradation as well.
 If you’re all about maintaining your optimal well-being, NMN supplements could be the missing piece to your wellness puzzle.

-The average adult has about 80% less NAD+ than they did in their youth.
-Unfortunately, this natural decline in NAD+ can cause various health concerns.
+The average retirement age adult has about 80% less NAD+ than they did in their youth.
+Unfortunately, this natural decline in NAD+ may result in various health concerns.
 This can be in the form of age-related weight gain, poor insulin sensitivity, reduced cardiovascular function, cognitive difficulties, diminishing muscle mass, and more.
 But there is good news, too.

-Restoring NMN and NAD+ levels to those of your younger days can help alleviate many of these issues.
+Restoring NMN and NAD+ levels to those of your younger days is being investigated for many of these issues.
 If you’re looking to reverse signs of aging and keep frailty and organ decline at bay, supplementation with NMN could be able to help.

 Men and women who want to get more out of their workout could benefit by increasing their natural NAD+ stores with NMN supplements.

 Many health and wellness professionals are looking for more natural therapies to address concerns regarding a person’s well-being.
-The work of renowned aging researchers like Harvard Professor David Sinclair has proven NMN to be a viable option for adults looking to improve their quality of life – and possibly their longevity.
+The work of renowned aging researchers like Harvard Professor David Sinclair has indicated NMN adds another viable option for adults looking to improve their quality of life – and possibly their longevity.31

-NMN has been shown to have a positive effect on metabolic processes in both animal and human trials.
-This suggests a wide range of potential treatment options for NMN supplements.
-Researchers have tested the viability of NMN on everything from improved insulin levels in overweight or prediabetic patients to supporting optimal organ function through DNA repair.
+NMN’s positive affect on metabolic processes in both animal and human trials suggests a wide range of potential treatment options via NMN supplements.
+Researchers have tested the viability of NMN on everything from improved insulin levels in overweight or prediabetic patients to supporting optimal organ function through DNA repair.32

-Some medical professionals are even looking into NMN supplements for anxiousness and depressive-like symptoms.
-However, many more human clinical trials are necessary to prove the efficacy of NMN for mental health.
+Some medical professionals are even looking into NMN supplements for anxiousness and depressive-like symptoms.33 However, many more human clinical trials are necessary to prove the efficacy of NMN for mental health.34

 Depending on your individual goals, your healthcare practitioner may discuss the option of NMN supplements.
 Together with your doctor, you can create a wellness plan tailored to your specific needs, enabling you to achieve the best possible outcomes.